MarkWillems/elrond-docker/README.md

 First enter the number of nodes you want to and their names, second add the github token if you got this.

 ### 1.1 Import existing key
 It reuses the mechanisme of the official scripts, so it scans for an node-0.zip in the VALIDATOR_KEYS map.
 If you want to use your own keys than place the node-0.zip in the ./volume/node-name/VALIDATOR_KEYS directory, This directory is created in step 1.
-The two keys (initialBalancesSk.pem and initialNodesSk.pem) should be placed in this zip file named 'node-0.zip'
+The key validatorKey.pem should be placed in this zip file named 'node-0.zip'

 ## 2.Running